JaguarSploit/WiFi-DoS/README.md

 If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/JaguarSploit/DDoS-Script/issues/new).
 Please include sample queries and their corresponding results.

-It is my first application with GUI.
-Thank you!

 # Credits
 * [@MohammedFaiz06](https://github.com/MohammedFaiz06)